-The Trustees, with help from their investment advisers (LCP), will communicate the target to the relevant investment managers.

-The investment advisers encourage managers to support the goal of net zero emissions by 2050 or earlier and has published their expectations for investment managers in relation to net zero.
+- The Trustees, with help from their investment adviser, will communicate the target to the relevant investment managers on a regular basis. - The Trustees' investment adviser encourages managers to support the goal of net zero emissions by 2050 or earlier and has published its expectations for investment managers in relation to net zero.
 This includes the use of effective voting (where applicable) and engagement with portfolio companies to encourage achievement of net zero.
-The investment advisers continue to engage with managers on this topic and will encourage them to use their influence with portfolio companies to increase the use of SBTi targets.

-The Trustees will review progress towards the target each year and consider whether additional steps are needed to increase their chance of meeting the target.
+The investment advisers continue to engage with managers on this topic and will encourage them to use their influence with portfolio companies to increase the use of SBTi targets. - The Trustees will review progress towards the target each year and consider whether additional steps are needed to increase their chance of meeting the target.